 - skin flushing

-Some people may experience symptoms of both early and late dumping syndrome.
+Some people may experience

 In healthy individuals, food moves from the stomach into the intestines over the course of several hours.
 With dumping syndrome, however, food particles are not stored in the stomach for long enough and are emptied into the duodenum too quickly.